Skip to content

 Herniated & Bulging Disc Treatment in Frisco TX

-Herniated Disc Frisco From constant back or neck pain to difficulty bending, lifting, or even sitting comfortably, the impact of a herniated disc is all too real.
+From constant back or neck pain to difficulty bending, lifting, or even sitting comfortably, the impact of a herniated disc or bulging disc is all too real.
 Many people are told surgery or long-term medication is the only option — but that isn’t always the case.
-Whether you’ve been diagnosed with a herniated disc or a bulging disc, both conditions involve structural changes to the spinal disc that can irritate nearby nerves and cause significant discomfort.

-Venn Chiropractic and Wellness Center is trusted for precision care using the Gonstead chiropractic method and a whole-body approach to wellness.
-We provide safe, natural, non-surgical care for herniated disc conditions using a precise, evidence-informed approach.
+At Venn Chiropractic and Wellness Center, we provide precise, non-surgical care for herniated and bulging disc conditions using the Gonstead chiropractic method, spinal decompression, and a whole-body approach to recovery.
 Our focus is on reducing nerve irritation, restoring spinal function, and supporting your body’s natural healing process.

 What Is a Herniated Disc?